Trump in 'no rush' to speak with China's Xi despite tariff battle

 More than 450,000 people have been murdered countrywide since Mexico launched a major offensive against drug cartels in 2006.

-Trudeau meanwhile said Canada would appoint a "Fentanyl Czar" and list drug cartels as terrorist organizations.
+Trudeau meanwhile said Canada would appoint a "Fentanyl Czar" and list drug cartels as terrorist organisations.